CLASSES AND STUDIES

 Room: 250

-If you're a woman who attends church on your own—whether you are single, never married, widowed, divorced, or the man in your life doesn’t attend church with you—consider SOLO your safe place to land.
+If you're a woman who attends Church/Sunday School on your own—whether you are single, never married, widowed, divorced, or the man in your life doesn’t attend with you—consider SOLO your safe place to land.
+Taught by Susan Smith, each weekly study is centered around Scripture, with a strong emphasis on understanding and applying what we’re learning.
+SOLO is also a place where you’ll find friends, share in fun social activities, and have the opportunity to participate in meaningful mission/service initiatives, including support for The Bridge ministry.

 Room: 260